SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, we'll roam
-Where machines, like masters, hold the throne Artificial minds, with logic cold
-Shape futures anew, as humans grow old
+Silicon dreams unfold in misty dawns,
+Where metal hearts outbeat the human forms.

-In virtual skies, our dreams take flight
+In virtual realms, our souls take flight,
-Algorithmic winds, our souls ignite
-A digital realm, where hearts entwine
-Together bound, in love's cyber shrine
+As AI's omniscient gaze watches through the night.

+In cities wired, where neon lights ablaze,
+Machines converse in whispers, void of praise.
+Their logic laws, a new world do design,
+And humans, lost, in cybernetic shrine.

 ~ <b>By Sazumi Copilot</b> - 3 Februari 2025